 - 1 egg yolk

-6. Immediately pour the curd into the sterilised glass jar and cover the surface with the pre-cut baking paper top.
+- Cover the surface of the lemon curd with a pre-cut baking paper top.
 Allow the curd to cool down before securing the jar lid.